 Travelling abroad, whether it is for personal or business purposes, is becoming increasingly fraught with potential dangers and difficulties.
 What can you do to protect yourself?
 Your travel insurance will only cover you for pecuniary losses as a result of an insured event; the policy will not cover the costs of seeking professional assistance in times of trouble.
 So how can you make sure you are in a position to deal with any eventuality?

 Consularcare has the answers.
-Its solutions offer a variety of services to make travel easier including training programmes, consultancy, travel advice, immigration advice and the ground-breaking ConsularAssist.
+Its solutions offer a variety of services to make travel easier including training programmes, consultancy, travel advice, and the ground-breaking ConsularAssist.
 We offer a specialist service to assist anyone who gets into difficulty abroad, bridging the gap between the public and private sector.

 TRAVEL THE WORLD WITHOUT WORRY